tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![Lading the credit risk dataset](Images/load-credit-risk-data.png)

-* In coming activities, the risk level of each person will be computed using unsupervised learning, so the next step is to remove the `risk` column since it is not necessary.
+* In forthcoming activities, the risk level of each person will be computed using unsupervised learning, so the next step is to remove the `risk` column since it is not necessary.

   ![Removing the risk column](Images/drop-risk-column.png)

 Explain to students that all the variables in the dataset should be numerical to fit the unsupervised learning algorithms, so we need to transform any categorical data or non-numeric features in the dataset.
-In this demo, we need to transform the `male` and `female` categorical values to a numeric representation.
+In this demo, we need to turn the `male` and `female` categorical values to a numeric representation.

-Explain to students that we may use the `LabelEncoder` from scikit-learn, however we will perform a manual encoding this time using the `encodeGender()` function.
+Explain to students that we may use the `LabelEncoder` from scikit-learn; however we will perform a manual encoding this time using the `encodeGender()` function.

 ```python
 def encodeGender(gender):